wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 I created <a target="_blank" href="https://wilsonmar.github.io/kubernetes/">this</a> to help me to both prepare for Kubernetes exams and to work as an SRE.

-I hope to make this complex material easier to understand quickly.
+The contribution of this is a logical presentation making this complex material easier to understand quickly yet more deeply.

 The aim here is to provide insightful commentary around carefully sequenced hands-on activities automated in a shell script -- an immersive step-by-step "deep dive" tutorial aimed to make you productive.

 WARNING: I'm restructuring this so that revelations about architecture components and flows are based on yaml and what commands reveal rather than as trivia to be memorized.
+Emphasis on practical commands means less emphasis on architecture trivia.

 NOTE: This article is now a "starter set" actively undergoing additions.

 <a name="Topics"></a>

-## Topics
+## What Kubernetes contributes

 * <a href="#IAC">Infrastructure as code</a> (IAC)
 * Manage containers